Last updated June 2025 | Words and photos by Vietnam Coracle | 122 comments

 [Back]

 Homestays & Airbnbs: In certain regions of Vietnam, particularly in the northern mountains, homestays in traditional wooden houses offer some of the cheapest (and most atmospheric) accommodation available anywhere in the country.
-The price for a mattress on the floor under a mosquito net in highland destinations, such as Hà Giang, Mù Cang Chải, Sa Pa, Pù Luông and Mai Châu, can be as little as 50,000-100,000vnđ ($2-$4) per night.
-Generally, guests are also expected to buy into the family-style dinner (an additional 100,000-200,000vnđ), but there’s no reason why you can’t just pay for your bed and opt out of the food.
+The price for a mattress on the floor under a mosquito net in highland destinations, such as Hà Giang, Mù Cang Chải, Sa Pa, Pù Luông and Mai Châu, can be as little as 50,000-130,000vnđ ($2-$5) per night.
+Generally, guests are also expected to buy into the family-style dinner (an additional 130,000-250,000vnđ), but there’s no reason why you can’t just pay for your bed and opt out of the food.
 Homestays are becoming more common throughout Vietnam, even in lowland and coastal regions.
 However, ‘homestay’ has become a buzzword that is now given to a range of non-homestay accommodation, so bear this in mind if booking online.
 (Check out my Homestays Archive).
 Airbnb in Vietnam lists some surprisingly cheap, budget and homestay-style accommodation.
 It’s worth checking Airbnb listings wherever you are in the country.
 However, Airbnb hosts usually prefer travellers who are staying for a minimum of 2-3 nights.

 [Back]

 Camping: One way to significantly reduce the cost of accommodation is to camp.
-However, camping is only really an option on more remote or sparsely populated stretches of road, such as the Western Ho Chi Minh Road and the Pine Tree Road, or where there are designated campsites, such as along the Coast Road.
-Camping can be an extremely rewarding experience, but if you intend to ‘wild camp’, it means bringing all the equipment with your on the motorbike.
+However, camping is only really an option on more remote or sparsely populated stretches of road, such as the Western Ho Chi Minh Road and the Pine Tree Road, or where there are designated campsites, such as along parts of the Coast Road.
+Camping can be an extremely rewarding experience, but if you intend to ‘wild camp’, it means bringing all the equipment with you on the motorbike.
 In addition, you need to be very careful when choosing a site to pitch your tent.
 (For more about where and how to camp in Vietnam, take a look at my Camping Archives.

 [Back]